lee-dohm/lee-dohm.github.io/_posts/2013-05-02-this-blog-has-moved.md

 title: "This Blog Has Moved"
 tags: Coder Geeky
 date: 2013-05-02 18:39:54 -0700

+excerpt: I decided that I wanted to have a little more control over, well, everything to do with this blog.
+I've been on this kick lately as things have moved to [The Cloud](http://en.wikipedia.org/wiki/Cloud_computing), as everything has become more networked, and perhaps even having gotten a bit older where I want to know that the stuff I do now I will still have access to ten or twenty years from now.
+If there is one thing I have learned in the last ten years, it is that storage is cheap and I never have to throw data away.
 ---

 I decided that I wanted to have a little more control over, well, everything to do with this blog.
 I've been on this kick lately as things have moved to [The Cloud](http://en.wikipedia.org/wiki/Cloud_computing), as everything has become more networked, and perhaps even having gotten a bit older where I want to know that the stuff I do now I will still have access to ten or twenty years from now.
 If there is one thing I have learned in the last ten years, it is that storage is cheap and I never have to throw data away.